Emmanuel Macron is reportedly mulling pension reforms that were put on hold during the COVID-19 pandemic.

 On the one hand, Macron’s approval rating is hovering around 40 percent, not bad by French standards, and polls still suggest he would defeat his most likely opponent, Marine Le Pen, in a presidential runoff.
 That argues for not upsetting the apple cart.

 On the other hand, last month’s regional elections have thrown doubt on Macron’s reelection strategy, which was to count on lukewarm center-left and center-right support.
 It’s no longer unthinkable that a strong center-right candidate could keep him out of the crucial second voting round.
-That argues for shoring up his base; remind them why they voted for him in the first place by embarking on a bold, liberal form.
+That argues for shoring up his base; remind them why they voted for him in the first place by embarking on a bold, liberal reform.

 The substantive arguments are definitively in favor of change.

-- French average life expectancy at birth is 85.4 for women and 79.5 for men.
+- French life expectancy at birth is 85.4 for women and 79.5 for men.
 Although the official retirement age is 62, men on average retire at 60 while one in four women, who interrupted their careers to raise children, have to work until they’re 67 to avoid benefit cuts.
 Public sector workers get a sweetheart deal.
 Railway drivers can retire at 50, policemen at 52 and metro workers at 55.
 Macron would raise the retirement age to 64 for everyone.
 (Still below the EU average.)

 - France has 42 different public pension schemes, ten for the state railway company alone.
 (Not counting private, supplemental insurance plans.)
 Macron would merge them into a single, points-based system, which would make it easier to switch jobs and take a few years off from work to parent.